blogc/blogc/README.md

 TITLE: My nice post
 DATE: 2007-04-05T12:30-02:00
 ----
-# I'm a title
+test content.

-test content
+more test content.
 ```

 If more than one source file is provided, and they have the ``DATE`` variable required by the compiler, it will be used to sort the source files, if needed.
 Otherwise, the file name will be used to sort the source files.